-A. Consistency with the Marion County Comprehensive Plan

-- 1. Future Land Use Element (FLUE). - a.
+- A. Consistency with the Marion County Comprehensive Plan - 1.
+Future Land Use Element (FLUE). - a.
 FLUE Policy 1.1.1: Marion County Planning Principles The County shall rely upon the following principles to guide the overall planning framework and vision for the County: - 1.
 Preserve, protect and manage the County's valuable natural resources. - 2.
 Recognize and protect the rural equestrian and agricultural character as an asset of the County's character and economy while providing clear, fair and consistent standards for the review and evaluation of any appropriate future development proposals. - 3.
 Support the livability of the existing cities and towns in the County by planning for the logical extension of development in a manner that enhances the scale, intensity and form of these areas through the introduction of sustainable smart growth principles and joint planning activities. - 4.
 Support economic development through government practices that place a priority on public infrastructure necessary to attract such activities and that foster a local economic development environment that is conducive to the creation and growth of new businesses, the expansion of existing businesses, and is welcoming to private entrepreneur activities.

-Analysis: The subject site is requesting a land use that will increase the potential density/intensity of the site that is surrounded by existing areas consistent with the site's current land use, functionally creating a limited "spot" of potential higher intensity development surrounded by lower intensity development, and also further affecting an established rural neighborhood by potentially allowing more intense commercial activities within the subdivision.
+Analysis: The requested land use change for the site will significantly increase the potential density/intensity of the site, projecting further into the Green Turf Acres Subdivision consisting of lower intensity residential uses, functionally creating a limited "spot" of potential higher intensity development surrounded by lower intensity development, and also further affecting an established rural neighborhood and its existing substandard roadway infrastructure.
 The application is not consistent with FLUE Policy 1.1.1.